North Korea fires short-range projectiles, raising tensions amid stalled U.S. talks

 The latest firing, coming after the North’s test of what it called a tactical guided weapons system in April, added to the pressure Pyongyang has sought to exert on the United States to give ground in negotiations to end the North’s nuclear programme.

-“My fear is that we are at the beginning stages of a slide back to the days of nuclear war threats and personal insults, a dangerous cycle of spiking tensions that must be avoided at all costs,” said Harry Kazianis at the Center for “the National Interest, a think-tank.
+“The firing is a warning to the U.S. that if the U.S. keeps pressure and sanctions, the North will launch more powerful missiles,” said Yang Moo-jin, a professor at the University of North Korean Studies.

+“North Korea also wanted to show to its people that it will not succumb to the U.S. pressure during talks,” he said.

-Reporting by Hyunjoo Jin and Joyce Lee; Additional reporting by Mohammad Zargham, Steve Holland and Tim Kelly; Editing by Stephen Coates and Simon Cameron-Moore
+Reporting by Hyunjoo Jin and Joyce Lee; Additional reporting by Jack Kim, Mohammad Zargham, Steve Holland and Tim Kelly; Editing by Stephen Coates and Simon Cameron-Moore